PedroAVJ/fotogenio/README.md

 # To Do

-- Figure out a better way to caption images

 - See feature flags in vercel and posthog
 - See relevant sentry integrations
 - See relevant posthog integrations, for example: